Council Plan and Budget 2018 to 2022

 - Birmingham is a great city to live in

 - Birmingham residents gain the maximum benefit from hosting the Commonwealth Games

 The council is just one key player in achieving these priorities.
 Over the next few years, our financial situation remains challenging so our role in the city needs to change.
 One of the biggest shifts we’ll need to make is to move from directly delivering services to a position where we use our resources to enable and facilitate others.
 This means a much greater focus on collaboration and partnerships.

 We see the council’s role as providing strategic leadership – that’s being able to visualise a new future for the city and equipping others to share our vision.
 We want to ensure the provision of decent services for all, so we can focus on supporting those least able to support themselves.
 And we’ll work with partners and put citizens and neighbourhoods at the heart of our decision-making.

-There will be a rise of 1.99 per cent in the council’s base element of the council tax for 2017 to 2018.
-In addition – in recognition of particular pressures in adult social care there will be a further 3 per cent rise for the adult social care precept, which will contribute towards increasing adult social care costs.
+There will be a rise of 2.99 per cent in the council’s base element of the council tax for 2019 to 2020.
+In addition, in recognition of particular pressures in adult social care there will be a further 2 per cent rise for the adult social care precept, which will contribute towards increasing adult social care costs.
 In total, this is a rise of 4.99 per cent.
 Read the Council Tax help and information notes.

 Our previous Financial Plans